-Six Simple Steps to Apply for Admission
+Five Simple Steps to Admission

-- Apply for and
+- Complete the FAFSA and Apply for Financial Aid and Scholarships

 All students are required to establish their residency status as a Florida resident or a Florida non-resident.